-Law journals have a unique local call number assigned to them (eg.) Law Serials.C212B97 and are shelved aphabetically according to call number in the Journal Tower.
-Journals are searchable on the library website and can be accessed using different tools.
+Print law journals have a unique local call number assigned to them (eg.) Law Serials.C212B97 and are searchable in the library catalogue by either title or call number.